ANALYSIS-Powell's reappointment gives investors stability

 Ahead of the announcement, markets had priced in some risk of Brainard being elevated, and the news of Powell caused fixed income markets to price in "a bit more Fed tightening" while bank stocks gained, "with Brainard being viewed as more dovish on monetary policy," wrote analysts at TD Securities.

-U.S. government bond yields, which move inversely to prices, rose on the news, with those on two and five-year Treasuries hitting their highest levels since early 2020.
-US/ The dollar extended gains against a basket of currencies and the S&P 500 gained, boosted by bank stocks. .N
+U.S. government bond yields, which move inversely to prices, rose on the news, with those on two- and five-year Treasuries hitting their highest levels since early 2020.
+US/ The dollar extended gains against a basket of currencies and the S&P 500 gained but then reversed by the end of the day. .N

 Futures on the federal funds rate, which track short-term interest rate expectations 0#FF:, have fully priced in a quarter-point tightening by next June, up from more than 90% before Biden's announcement.